Ahmed454776/Ahmed454776/README.md

 Here is some information to share you with:

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on web development.
 - 🌱 I’m currently learning javascript.
 - 📫 How to reach me: syedalauddin452@gmail.com